 You can get an idea of this with the calculator above.
 If you're currently fostering, you should also include any other payments you receive, like expenses or respite payments.

-As per the Spring Budget of 2023, every fostering household receives £18,140 of qualifying care relief per year, previously £10,000, as well as a weekly tax relief allowance per child you are fostering.
+As per the Spring Budget of 2023, every fostering household receives £18,140 of qualifying care relief per year, previously £10,000, equalling a weekly tax relief allowance per child you are fostering:

 So, to work out how much of your allowance is taxed, just subtract your total tax relief from your total allowance.